Jose Trevino Player Props: Yankees vs. Red Sox

-On Saturday, Jose Trevino (.207 slugging percentage in past 10 games, with zero home runs) and the New York Yankees face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
-First pitch is at 7:35 PM ET.
+Jose Trevino -- with a slugging percentage of .207 in his past 10 games (including no homers) -- will be in action for the New York Yankees against the Boston Red Sox, with Brayan Bello on the hill, on June 11 at 7:10 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Red Sox.
+He had a hitless showing in his most recent game (0-for-2) against the Red Sox.

 Jose Trevino Game Info & Props vs. the Red Sox